 Come for fun, or come for speed....just bring your smiles!

-YOU MUST BE REGISTERED BY MARCH 8th TO BE GUARANTEED FINISHERS SCHWAG
+YOU MUST BE REGISTERED BY MARCH 1sh TO BE GUARANTEED FINISHERS SCHWAG

 Race Start Times are as follows:

-Once you have registered, please have your designated volunteer fill out the form on the volunteer page so that we have all their information and can contact them with specifics about their volunteer spot.
+Once you have registered and given your volunteer info, please have your designated volunteer select their time using the Volunteer button on the main page so that we have all their information and can contact them with specifics about their volunteer spot.
 There is a spot on the form for volunteers to pick their own time frame.
 Thank you!

 Crews, Aid, Facilities